connorfcruz/cruz-connor-portfolio/docs/networking/assignment1.md

 ![Silent Signals Diagram](../images/SilentSignalsDiagram.jpg)

-This is a diagram of the finalized process for Silent Signals.
+This is a diagram of the finalized protocol for Silent Signals.
 Specifically, this solves the problem of communicating

 - Yes/No answers
 - Numbers